pubg/twirp/README.md

 HTTP server and transport implementations: it runs on the standard library's extremely-well-tested-and-high-performance `net/http` Server.
-It can run on HTTP 1.1, not just http/2, and supports JSON clients for easy integrations across languages
+It can run on HTTP 1.1, not just http/2, and supports JSON clients for easy integrations across languages.

-Twirp handles routing and serialization for you in a well-tested, standardized, thoughtful way so you don't have to.
+Twirp handles routing and serialization for you in a well-tested, standardized, thoughtful way, so you don't have to.
 Serialization and deserialization code is error-prone and tricky, and you shouldn't be wasting your time deciding whether it should be "POST /friends/:id/new" or "POST /:id/friend" or whatever.
 Just get to the real work of building services!